It takes a significant amount of time, energy and resources to keep PEM’s historic house collection in tiptop shape.

 Crowninshield-Bentley House (126 Essex Street)

-In June, the exterior of the home was repainted and a repair section of crown molding was carved and installed.
-In ongoing research, new fascinating details have been uncovered about the lives of the enslaved and free African Americans connected to this property in the second half of the 18th century.
+Ongoing research has uncovered new and fascinating details about the lives of the enslaved and free Black Salem community members with connections to this property in the second half of the 18th century.

 Gardner-Pingree House (128 Essex Street)

-Over the spring and summer, new carpeting was installed on the second floor and graining repairs are now complete on several exterior doors.
-In the months to come, varnish touchups to the doors will also be underway as well as painting the ceilings on all three floors and in the stair hall.
+Varnish touchups to the doors will be underway as well as painting of the ceilings on all three floors and in the stair hall.
+The ceilings will be newly painted by the end of September 2025.

 John Ward House (9 Brown Street)

-A casement window restoration project recently completed and all four of the remaining restored windows have been installed over the summer.
+A casement window restoration project was completed and all four of the remaining restored windows have now been installed.

 Andrew-Safford House (13 Washington Square)